-- 6.12.1 Registered Events Becoming Unofficial. - 6.12.1.1 A registered event will become unofficial for one of the following reasons: - 6.12.1.1.1 Incomplete flyer as of the deadline for submissions for the month of the event. - 6.12.1.1.2 Change in Event Steward without submitting a new Event Registration Form as of the deadline for submissions for the month of the event. - 6.12.1.1.3 Suspension of the hosting branch.
-Events that the branch has on the calendar at the time of suspension will be removed from the calendar. - 6.12.2 Chronicler's Discretion. - 6.12.2.1 Other events that are not on the calendar, such as SCA-style weddings, may be published at the Chronicler's discretion and are treated as advertisements. - 6.12.2.2 Event Registration Forms are not required for this type of event and their flyers will not be published to the Acorn website.
+- 6.12.1 Registered Events Becoming Unofficial. - 6.12.1.1 A registered event will become unofficial for one of the following reasons:Incomplete flyer as of the deadline, change of Event Steward without a new Event

+Registration form by deadline, suspension of the hosting branch.

+6.12.2 Chronicler's Discretion.

+Other events that are not on the calendar, such as SCA-style weddings or cross postings from other Kingdoms may be published at the discretion of the Chronicler and do nneed an event form to be published.